ZhangRui111/RayCloudSim/docs/RayCloudSim.md

 ## 1. Attribute Modeling

 1. **Node**:
-    - node_id: node id, unique
+    - id: The unique identifier for the node.
-    - name: node name.
+    - name: The human-readable name of the node.
-    - max_cpu_freq: maximum cpu frequency.
+    - max_cpu_freq: The maximum CPU frequency of the node.
-    - free_cpu_freq: current available cpu frequency.
+    - free_cpu_freq (float): The current available CPU frequency.
-    - task_buffer: FIFO buffer for queued tasks.
+    - task_buffer: A FIFO buffer for tasks that are waiting to be processed.
-    - location: geographical location.
+    - location: The geographical location of the node.
     - idle_energy_coef: energy consumption coefficient during idle state.
-    - exe_energy_coef: energy consumption coefficient during working state.
+    - energy_coefficients: A dictionary containing energy consumption coefficients for different states.
-    - energy_consumption: energy consumption since the simulation begins.
+    - energy_consumption: The total energy consumed by the node.
-    - energy budget (for those energy-sensitive devices)

 2. **Link**:
-    - src: source node.
+    - src: The source node of the link.
-    - dst: destination node.
+    - dst: The destination node of the link.
-    - max_bandwidth: maximum bandwidth in bps.
+    - max_bandwidth: The maximum bandwidth of the link.
-    - free_bandwidth: current available bandwidth in bps.
+    - free_bandwidth: The current available bandwidth of the link.
-    - dis: the distance between its source node and its destination node.
+    - dis: The distance between the source and destination nodes.
-    - base_latency: base latency of the link.
+    - base_latency: The base latency of the link, useful for routing policies.
-    - data_flows: data flows allocated in this link.
+    - data_flows: A list of DataFlow objects currently allocated on this link.

 3. **Task**:
-    - task_id: task id, unique.
+    - id: The unique identifier for the task.
-    - task_size: task size in bits.
+    - task_size: Size of the task.
-    - cycles_per_bit: amount of CPU cycles per bit of task data.
+    - cycles_per_bit: Number of CPU cycles per bit of task data.
-    - trans_bit_rate: bit rate of data flow.
+    - trans_bit_rate: Transmission bit rate for the task.
-    - ddl: maximum tolerable time limit before executing since the task is generated, i.e., wait_time <= ddl.
+    - ddl: Maximum tolerable time (deadline).

-    - cpu_freq: obtained cpu frequency during real execution.
+    - cpu_freq: CPU frequency during execution.

+    - trans_time: Time taken for the task to be transmitted.
-    - wait_time: waiting time from task generation to execution, including the transmission time and the queuing time in the dst node.
+    - wait_time: Time spent waiting for processing on the destination node.
-        - trans_time: time being transmitted from the src node to the dst node, which is part of the waiting time.
-    - exe_time: time being processed in the dst node.
+    - exe_time: Time spent processing the task on the destination node.

 ## 2. Dynamic Modeling